 < Unchanged parts are omitted >

-For a PRACH transmission with preamble repetitions, a time period, starting from frame 0, is the smallest integer number of association pattern periods such that at least one set of valid PRACH occasions for each of the NTxSSB SS/PBCH block indexes can be determined within the time period for all configured number of preamble repetitions.
+For a PRACH transmission with preamble repetitions, a time period, starting from frame 0, is the smallest integer number of association pattern periods such that at least one set of valid PRACH occasions for each of the NTxSSB SS/PBCH block indexes can be determined within the time period for all number of preamble repetitions configured by msg1-RepetitionNum in all FeatureCombinationPreambles that are provided in the same applied parameter RACH-ConfigCommon.
 The set(s) of valid PRACH occasions for each configured number of preamble repetitions repeats every time period.

 Within a time period, for set(s) of Npreamblerep valid PRACH occasions for a PRACH transmission with Npreamblerep preamble repetitions